Back Workouts with Resistance Bands for Home or On-the-Go

 8. Band Assisted Pull Up

 A band-assisted pull-up is a variation of the pull-up that uses a resistance band to help you lift your body weight.
-This makes it a great option for people who are not yet strong enough to do a regular pull-up.
+This makes it a good choice for people who can’t do a regular pull-up yet.

 It’s a great way to build up your upper body and strengthen your grip.